m : milli. Premix meaning one-thousandth of the quantity that follows, e.g., milliseconds (ms), and millimeter (mm).

 matrixing : Matrixing is the linear mixing of two or more signal channels at specific amplitudes and phases to form two or more new signals.
 These new signals can be combined in similar ways to recover the original signals.
 The circuit topology used for matrixing is called a matrix.
 Matrixing is a linear addition of signals used to encode directional information, e.g., Scheiber matrixing used in Dolby Surround-sound, and it is not the same as modulation.

-MAX : real-time MIDI processing and graphic programming environment.
+MAX : A real-time MIDI processing and graphic programming environment.
 Max software was first developed at IRCAM , the French national computer music center and later commercialized by Opcode Systems.

 maximum output level (MOL) : For an audio device such as a tape recorder, the MOL is generally taken to mean the output signal level that results in 3% harmonic distortion at low frequencies and usually 3% intermodulation distortion at high frequencies.
 Any higher signal output than the MOL will result in rapidly increasing distortion, and is a function of both input signal frequency and of the device itself.
 MOL also applies to a specification for analog magnetic tape.
 The MOL for a tape is frequency-dependent; all magnetic tape saturates faster at higher frequencies; it is also speed-sensitive: as the recording speed is slowed, the distortion point is lowered.
 MOL may be referenced to an absolute flux level, or to a test tape.
 See third harmonic distortion.